-As a small business owner, deciding what health insurance plan is the best for your business is key to recruiting and retaining employees.
-One option is an association health plan (AHP), which is a type of health insurance that’s customized for people with a “commonality of interest,” meaning plan members must share the same industry or profession.
+One affordable option is an association health plan (AHP), which is a type of health insurance customized for people with a “commonality of interest.”
+This means plan members must share the same industry or profession.
 But what does that really mean for small employers?

 What is an association health plan (AHP)?

 However, these savings could be because many AHPs don’t need to cover essential health benefits.
 This puts workers at risk for not having coverage for prescription drugs, maternity care, or mental health services.

 Although lower in cost, AHPs come with fewer consumer protections.
 AHP critics claim the plan will encourage healthy workers to leave the individual health insurance market, making it less competitive and leaving behind sicker and costlier employees in the markets to fight for coverage.

 How do AHPs differ from group health insurance?